 Maintaining high reliability of delivery and high quality is important to maintain existing customer relationships.
-To strengthen competitiveness, Glunz & Jensen has established its main productions in Slovakia and Nyborg.
-If the factory in Slovakia or in Nyborg is impacted by production problems or accidents, such as fire, this may affect delivery capacity and thus reduce the Group's earnings.
+To strengthen competitiveness, Glunz & Jensen has established its main production in Slovakia.
+If the factory in Slovakia is impacted by production problems or accidents, such as fire, this may affect delivery capacity and thus reduce the Group's earnings.